Chris-RG1980/rainbow-runners/README.md

 ![Image](resources/open-sans.PNG)

 ### Color Palette
-The site features a rainbow-themed color palette that not only pays homage to the LGBTQ+ flag but also adds a lively and welcoming feel to the user experience:
+The site features a rainbow-themed colour palette that not only pays homage to the LGBTQ+ flag but also adds a lively and welcoming feel to the user experience:
 - Reds: `#E40303`, `#EB3A3A`
 - Orange: `#FF8C00`
 - Yellows: `#FFED00`, `#FFD23F`